Fires break out on abandoned Greek-flagged oil tanker Sounion that Yemen rebels attacked in Red Sea

 It wasn’t immediately clear what had happened to the oil tanker Sounion, which had been abandoned by its crew on Thursday and reportedly anchored in place.

 The Houthis didn’t immediately acknowledge the fire.
-The rebels are suspected to have gone back and attacked at least one other vessel that later sank as part of their monthslong campaign against shipping in the Red Sea over the ongoing Israel-Hamas war in the Gaza Strip that’s disrupted a trade route that typically sees $1 trillion in goods pass through it annually.
+The rebels are suspected to have gone back and attacked at least one other vessel that later sank as part of their monthslong campaign against shipping in the Red Sea over the ongoing Israel-Hamas war in the Gaza Strip.
+The attacks have disrupted a trade route that typically sees $1 trillion in goods pass through it annually.

 The British military’s United Kingdom Maritime Trade Operations center reported the fires in a note to mariners on Friday night.